 Many subunit vaccine candidates have already been produced in plants, including several for seasonal or pandemic strains of influenzavirus produced by transient expression in tobacco.
-The vaccines were manufactured within three weeks of receiving the hemagglutinin and neuraminidase sequences [16], and were produced using deconstructed vectors based on Tobacco mosaic virus delivered by agroinfiltration with Agrobacterium tumefaciens (the basis of this technological approach was developed 20 years ago) [17].
-Up to 200 mg of protein was produced per kg of fresh leaves [18].
-At least one company is currently developing a COVID-19 vaccine based on the expression of SARS-CoV-2 protein subunits in tobacco plants, namely iBio (Bryan, TX, USA).
-Although the details are not publically available, the target is likely to be the S1 protein sequence as a complete polypeptide or the smaller RBD within it.
-Kentucky BioProcessing (Owensboro, KT, USA), a subsidiary of British American Tobacco, is also developing a vaccine but it is unclear whether this is a subunit or VLP (see below).
-The S1 proteins of SARS-CoV and SARS-CoV-2 are heavily glycosylated [19,20] and the glycans are a mixture of complex and high-mannose configurations, making it necessary to express the recombinant S1 and RBD with N-terminal signal peptides ensuring that the proteins are secreted to the endomembrane system [21].
+The vaccines were manufactured within three weeks of receiving the hemagglutinin and neuraminidase sequences [21], and were produced using deconstructed vectors based on Tobacco mosaic virus delivered by agroinfiltration with Agrobacterium tumefaciens (the basis of this technological approach was developed 20 years ago) [22].
+Up to 200 mg of protein was produced per kg of fresh leaves [23].
+At least one company is thought to be developing a COVID-19 vaccine based on the expression of SARS-CoV-2 protein subunits in tobacco plants, namely Kentucky BioProcessing (Owensboro, KT, USA), a subsidiary of British American Tobacco [24].
+Although the details are not publicly available, the target is likely to be the S1 protein sequence as a complete polypeptide or the smaller RBD within it.
+The S1 proteins of SARS-CoV and SARS-CoV-2 are heavily glycosylated [25,26] and the glycans are a mixture of complex and high-mannose configurations, making it necessary to express the recombinant S1 and RBD with N-terminal signal peptides ensuring that the proteins are secreted to the endomembrane system [27].
 It is unclear whether the differing structure of complex glycans in humans and plants will make a difference to the effectiveness of a plant-based SARS-CoV-2 vaccine, although the structure of high-mannose glycans is fully conserved across higher eukaryotes so at least these epitopes will be consistent.
-The only previous report of a coronavirus spike protein expressed in plants was the S1 ectodomain of swine Transmissible gastroenteritis coronavirus (TGEV) expressed in transgenic Arabidopsis thaliana lines.
-This recombinant antigen elicited TGEV-specific antibodies in mice, demonstrating that immunogenic coronavirus antigens can be produced in plants [22].
+The only previous report of a coronavirus S protein expressed in plants was the S1 ectodomain of swine Transmissible gastroenteritis coronavirus (TGEV) expressed in transgenic Arabidopsis thaliana lines.
+This recombinant antigen elicited TGEV-specific antibodies in mice, demonstrating that immunogenic coronavirus antigens can be produced in plants [28].

-The development of VLPs displaying SARS-CoV-2 antigens as vaccines has multiple advantages because the particles are taken up efficiently by antigen-presenting cells due to their size, triggering the adaptive immune system, and the ordered proteinaceous structures are recognized as danger signals, which can stimulate strong cellular and humoral responses [23].
-VLPs based on plant viruses provide an additional layer of safety because even the native particles cannot replicate in humans, and they can be produced in massive quantities by molecular farming in plants [24].
-A VLP platform using tobacco plants as the production host has been developed by Medicago Inc. (Québec, Canada) and achieved the important milestone of producing more than 10 million doses of vaccine against H1N1 influenza in one month, as part of the DARPA Blue Angel program [25].
-Medicago recently announced their intention to use their platform for the rapid production of VLP-based vaccines against SARS-CoV-2, although the precise nature of the VLPs remains confidential [26].
+The development of VLPs displaying SARS-CoV-2 antigens as vaccines has multiple advantages because the particles are taken up efficiently by antigen-presenting cells due to their size, triggering the adaptive immune system, and the ordered proteinaceous structures are recognized as danger signals, which can stimulate strong cellular and humoral responses [29].
+VLPs based on plant viruses provide an additional layer of safety because even the native particles cannot replicate in humans, and they can be produced in massive quantities by molecular farming in plants [30].
+A VLP platform using tobacco plants as the production host has been developed by Medicago Inc. (Québec, Canada) and achieved the important milestone of producing more than 10 million doses of vaccine against H1N1 influenza in one month, as part of the DARPA Blue Angel program [31].
+Medicago recently announced their intention to use their platform for the rapid production of VLP-based vaccines against SARS-CoV-2, although the precise nature of the VLPs remains confidential [32].
+Similarly iBio (Bryan, TX, USA) are developing a VLP-based vaccine in tobacco plants based on their proprietary FastPharming system [33].